-All cards in any given area are either in play or out of play; each area's description in this section will tell you which kind it is.
+All cards in any given area are either in play or out of play (p. ).

 Temporary areas are created in the course of play, such as during an attack or when playing a Strategy card, and cease to exist after they have served their purpose.